garuda-linux/pkgbuilds/README.md

 This repository features a NixOS flake, which may be used to set up the needed things like pre-commit hooks and checks, as well as needed utilities, automatically via [direnv](https://direnv.net/).
 This includes checking PKGBUILDs via `shellcheck` and `shfmt`.

+## With Nix

 Needed are `nix` (the package manager) and [direnv](https://direnv.net/), after that, the environment may be entered by running `direnv allow`.

+## Without Nix

+A bundled variant of the devshell is available via the `repo-common` [GitLab CI artifacts](https://gitlab.com/chaotic-aur/repo-common/-/pipelines).
+After downloading and unzipping simply execute the binary inside the PKGBUILDS folder.
+Bootstrapping will take a while since dependencies will be unpacked.